Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Worried about an injury your dog sustained?
 Do you suspect an injured ACL?
-Contact Companion Pet Clinic of Arizona today to go over with our vet the best course of action for the health of your dog.
+Contact Companion Pet Clinic of Gold Canyon today to go over with our vet the best course of action for the health of your dog.

 New Patients Welcome